hasura/pacha/README.md

 ### Running against a custom LLM

-You can run Pacha against any LLM that supports function/tool calling.
-You can see the examples in `examples/chat_with_tool_anthropic.py` and `examples/chat_with_tool_openai.py`.
+You can run Pacha against any LLM that supports function/tool calling by using the Pacha tool directly from `pacha/sdk/tools`.